cmhume/Amazon_Vine_Analysis/README.md

 ## Overview:

 In this analysis, ratings from paid Vine reviews were compared with ratings from free non-Vine reviews from the AWS dataset of Amazon ratings for US Musical Instruments.
 Using the AWS console and Relational Database Service (RDS), a new PostgresSQL database was created to hold the Amazon review data and connect with the PgAdmin interface.
 A Google collab python notebook was used for the Extract, Transform, Load (ETL) process for the dataset linked below.
-A second google collab python notebook was used to filter, clean and analyze the dataframes made in the first collab notebook using pySpark and Pandas libraries.
+A second google collab python notebook and the pySpark library was used to filter, clean and analyze the same Vine and non-Vine review dataframes that were also made in the first collab notebook.

 Dataset: https://s3.amazonaws.com/amazon-reviews-pds/tsv/amazon_reviews_us_Musical_Instruments_v1_00.tsv.gz